Inventium/rubymacros.com/source/content/_ruby.html.md

 The first version is also broadly similar to this approach.
 But instead of quoted code with holes in it, it uses magical interpreter methods to accomplish the same thing.
-I call this dynamic programming more than meta-programming, but the effect is the same.
 Even with this first version, the name of the method and the instance variable are represented as strings which can be manipulated.